-Repeated non-submission of tasks may lead to parent interviews, referral to the Head Teacher Student Engagement and Deputy Principal for follow up.
+• Repeated non-submission of tasks may lead to parent interviews, referral to the Head Teacher of Secondary Studies and the Deputy Principal for follow up.
 This may lead to a student not being allowed to progress into the next academic year.